e-j-w/ChartOfNuclides/README.md

 rm -rf flatpak_build .flatpak-builder
 ```

-To run the application (depending on your desktop environment, it should also be available in the application menu and/or via the application search interface, same as other Flatpak applications):
+The "Chart of Nuclides" application should now be available in your application menu and/or via the application search interface (depending on your desktop environment).
+Or you can run the application directly from the terminal:

 ```
 flatpak run io.github.e_j_w.ChartOfNuclides
 ```

-Have fun!
-To uninstall the application:
+To uninstall the application, run:

 ```
 flatpak uninstall io.github.e_j_w.ChartOfNuclides
 ```

+Have fun!

 ### Manual build